Twilight by Stephenie Meyer

 Reviewed by Gigi

-When I was reading this book, I noticed a few things I wanted to point out.
-The book is from Bella’s perspective, which keeps you wondering what Edward is thinking all the time.
+While reading this book, I noticed a few things that I wanted to point out.
+This whole book is from Bella's perspective, which keeps you wondering what Edward was thinking all the time.
 Edward has an ability that would cause you to wonder what he thinks about some of the topics in the story.
-Also, you begin to wonder, what the other Cullen’s stories are, and some of them are described, while some of them are not.
+Also, you begin to wonder what the other Cullen's stories are, and some of the are described, while some are not.
+There is a pdf version of Edwards perspective of this book, but it only goes halfway through the book as she decided to finish it over a period of time.
+You can find it at Midnight Sun.

-My rating for this book would have to be a ten out of ten.
-I didn't really find a problem with much of the book.
-While it does come from a girl’s perspective, so I am a bit biased, the author wrote it in such a way that it portrayed many of the things that people Bella’s age may have been dealing with.
-The only thing that bugged me was that I always wanted to know what Edward was thinking, though I do hear there may or may not be a perspective of his being written into a book.
-If you do not enjoy anything paranormal, you will not enjoy this book.
-I hope you enjoy!
+My rating for this book is a 4.5/5.
+I didn't really have a problem with much of the book.
+While it does only come from Bella's perspective, the author wrote it in such a way that it portrayed many of the things that people Bella's age may have been dealing with.
+The only thing that bugged me was that I always wanted to know what Edward was thinking, though there is a out-of-book pdf for part of that.
+If you do not enjoy anything paranormal, you will not enjoy this book, but that part did not bother me as it was kinder paranormal.